 Sous vide is a culinary technique in which vacuum-sealed food is immersed in a water bath and cooked at a very precise, consistent temperature.
 The precise temperature control allows you to cook food to perfection, while the forgiving nature of this cooking method also eliminates concerns about overcooking. (cedarlane culinary)

-- As for taste, the roast was delicious and melt in your mouth, not surprising with a top cut of beef.
+- Taste: The roast was delicious and melt in your mouth, not surprising with a top cut of beef.
 I used a simple salt, pepper, garlic powder, thyme and rosemary sprinkling for seasoning.
-Next time I would probably be a bit more aggressive with the seasonings and add some mustard as well.
+Next time I would probably be a bit more aggressive with the seasonings.
 I read that using raw garlic prior to vacuum sealing the bag was not a good idea (which I would typically do if roasting).

-- One more thing… the oven is free to use for side dishes like crispy oven roasted potatoes or roasted honey-thyme carrots.
+- Bonus: The oven is free to use for side dishes like crispy oven roasted potatoes or roasted honey-thyme carrots.

 All in all, my husband and I enjoyed a superb dinner that night.